Profile

 1. 1

-Prepare the shortcrust: rub together the flour and cold butter, then add icing sugar, the whole egg, the yolk, lemon zest and a pinch of salt.
-Mix until it comes together, wrap and chill for at least 30 minutes.
+Make the biscuit pastry by rubbing together the flour, cold butter, icing sugar, whole egg, yolk, lemon zest, and a pinch of salt until smooth.
+Wrap it in cling film and chill for at least 30 minutes.

 2. 2

-For the sponge, whisk the eggs and sugar for 8–10 minutes until pale and airy.
-Fold in the sieved flour and potato starch, then the vanilla.
-Spread into a 20×25 cm tin and bake at 180°C for 20–25 minutes.
-Cool and cut into thin discs.
+Whisk the eggs and caster sugar together for 8–10 minutes until pale and fluffy.
+Gently fold in the sifted flour and potato starch, then add the vanilla sugar.
+Pour the batter into a 20×25 cm rectangular tin and bake at 180°C for 20–25 minutes.
+Once cooled, slice into thin discs.

 3. 3

-Press the ricotta through a sieve, mix with the sugar until smooth, then add chocolate chips and vanilla.
-Chill.
+Pass the ricotta through a sieve, then mix in the sugar until you have a silky cream.
+Stir in the chocolate chips and vanilla extract if using.
+Keep chilled.

 4. 4

-Roll the pastry to 4–5 mm and line the cassatina moulds.
-Prick the bases and blind-bake at 180°C for 15 minutes.
-Leave to cool.
+Roll out the pastry to about 4–5 mm thick and line your cassatina moulds.
+Prick the bases and bake blind at 180°C for 15 minutes.
+Allow to cool.

 5. 5

-Place a small sponge disc in each pastry shell.
-Pour over the melted chocolate mixed with butter and allow it to set.
+Place a disc of sponge cake at the bottom of each pastry case.
+Pour over the melted chocolate combined with butter and let it set.

 6. 6